 Located at the top of al-Sabika Hill, in a strategic position overlooking the city of Granada.
 The Alhambra gets its name from the red walls that surround the structure.
-Its’ name coming from the Arabic qa'lat al-Hamra' which means Red Castle.
+Its’ name comes from the Arabic qa'lat al-Hamra' which means Red Castle.

-Although a fortress existed on the site before the Muslims arrived in Granada in the 8th century, and documents exist confirming that Sawwar ben Hamdun sought shelter there during the conflict that occurred within the Caliphate of Cordoba, to which Granada then belonged, and it is believed that it was at that time that the castle was constructed turning it into a military fortress.
-The present fortress dates back to the 9th century, but it wasn’t until the arrival of Mohammed ben Al-Hamar (Mohammed I, 1238-1273), the first king of the Nasrid dynasty, in the 13th century that in became a royal residence.
+Although a fortress existed on the site before the Muslims arrived in Granada in the 8th century, documents exist confirming that Sawwar ben Hamdun sought shelter there during the conflict that occurred within the Caliphate of Cordoba, to which Granada then belonged, and it is believed that it was at that time that the castle was constructed turning it into a military fortress.
+The present fortress dates back to the 9th century, but it wasn’t until the arrival of Mohammed ben Al-Hamar (Mohammed I, 1238-1273), the first king of the Nasrid dynasty, in the 13th century that it became a royal residence.

 The Alhambra became a Christian court in 1492 when the Catholic Monarchs Ferdinand and Isabel conquered the city of Granada; something which resulted in the construction of a number of structures for prominent civilians and also for a military garrison; a church and a Franciscan monastery were also constructed.

 Charles V also built the Emperor's Chambers.
 These consist of six chambers which were completed in 1537 and were intended for the residence of the King, although he never lived in them.
-At the same time the Queen's Dressing Room was also constructed at the top of the Abu l-Hayyay's Tower being named due to the Empress Isabel, Charles V's wife, living there.
+At the same time, the Queen's Dressing Room was also constructed at the top of the Abu l-Hayyay's Tower, named due to Empress Isabel, Charles V's wife living there.

-At one time the Alhambra contained many gardens, today only the Generalife remains which was summer palace and country estate and retreat area for the sultan.
+At one time the Alhambra contained many gardens, today only the Generalife remains which was a summer palace and country estate and retreat area for the sultan.
 Built originally during the reign of Muhammad II (1302-1309), although most of what can be seen today is reconstructed.
 It was once joined to the Alhambra by a covered walkway running across the ravine which is located between them.
 It consisted of pavilions, courtyards, pools, fountains, walkways, and gardens.